 Conflict helps us grow.
-In the book Bob and I co-wrote, The Heart of the Fight, we identify that the common thread of most conflicts is unmet yearnings.
+In the book John and I co-wrote, The Heart of the Fight, we identify that the common thread of most conflicts is unmet yearnings.
 Those longings we wish our relationship would satisfy for us.
 But when we accept that we are 100% responsible for our own happiness, that conflict shifts too.

 Can you see how the ripples of being ourselves can so powerfully affect every part of all our relationships?